How Marjorie Taylor Greene built a successful career. Explore key moments that defined the journey.

 In August 2013, Marjorie Taylor Greene opened CrossFit Passion in Alpharetta with Travis Mayer.

-In 2017, Marjorie Taylor Greene began writing for the now defunct American Truth Seekers, a conspiracy news website, and visited Washington, D.C. to protest against a Republican gun control compromise.
+In 2017, Marjorie Taylor Greene began writing for the now defunct American Truth Seekers, a conspiracy news website, which published 59 articles by Greene.
+Also in 2017, she visited Washington, D.C. to protest against a Republican gun control compromise.

 In early 2017, Marjorie Taylor Greene left CrossFit Passion.

-In January 2018, Marjorie Taylor Greene started writing for Law Enforcement Today, a pro-police fake news website.
+In January 2018, Marjorie Taylor Greene started writing for Law Enforcement Today, a pro-police fake news website, which featured 27 articles Greene authored.

 In January 2018, Marjorie Taylor Greene was a top official of the Family America Project, a conservative group.
 She was also a moderator of the organization's Facebook group.

-On June 4, 2019, Marjorie Taylor Greene began her campaign in the 6th congressional district, focusing on balancing the federal budget and criticizing Karen Handel.
+On June 4, 2019, Marjorie Taylor Greene began her campaign in Georgia's 6th congressional district, stating her commitment to balance the federal budget and criticizing her primary opponent Karen Handel.

-On December 13, 2019, Marjorie Taylor Greene announced that she was shifting her campaign to the 14th district after incumbent Tom Graves announced he would not run for reelection there.
+On December 13, 2019, Marjorie Taylor Greene announced that she was shifting her campaign to Georgia's 14th district after incumbent Tom Graves announced he would not run for reelection.

-As of 2019, Marjorie Taylor Greene was the vice president of Taylor Commercial, while Perry was the president.
+As of 2019, Marjorie Taylor Greene was the vice president of Taylor Commercial, while her husband was the president.

-In September 2020, at a gun rights rally in Ringgold, Georgia, Greene vowed to protect gun owners' rights and oppose laws making it harder to possess guns.
+In September 2020, at a gun rights rally in Ringgold, Georgia, Greene said she would always protect gun owners' rights and would not vote for any laws making it harder for people to possess guns.

-During her 2020 campaign, Marjorie Taylor Greene became one of the most recognizable names in the GOP.
+During her 2020 campaign, Greene became one of the most recognizable names in the GOP.

-In 2020, Marjorie Taylor Greene was elected to Congress following Tom Graves's retirement.
+In 2020, Marjorie Taylor Greene was elected to Congress following the retirement of Tom Graves.

-When Marjorie Taylor Greene ran for the House of Representatives in 2020, she distanced herself from conspiracy theories and said she had not referred to Q or QAnon during her campaign.
-She said she no longer had a connection with QAnon and mentioned having found "misinformation".
+In 2020, while running for the House of Representatives, Marjorie Taylor Greene distanced herself from the conspiracy theory website American Truth Seekers and said she had not referred to Q or QAnon during her campaign.

-On January 4, 2021, Greene called for the decertification of the 2020 U.S. presidential election results in Georgia, showing her support for President Donald Trump.
+On January 4, 2021, Greene called for the results of the 2020 U.S. presidential election in Georgia to be decertified, supporting President Donald Trump's claims of election fraud.

 On January 21, 2021, which was the second day of Joe Biden's presidency, Marjorie Taylor Greene filed articles of impeachment against him, citing alleged abuse of power as the reason for impeachment.

 On January 27, 2021, Representative Jimmy Gomez drafted a resolution to expel Marjorie Taylor Greene from the House after reports that she had previously called for violence against Democrats.
-Representative Jake Auchincloss also called for Greene's resignation or expulsion.
+Representative Jake Auchincloss also called for Greene's resignation or expulsion due to her threats of violence against fellow lawmakers.

-On February 2, 2021, Greene co-sponsored the Old Glory Only Act, aiming to ban U.S. embassies from flying pride flags.
+On February 2, 2021, Greene co-sponsored the Old Glory Only Act, a bill to ban U.S. embassies from flying pride flags.

-In March 2021, Greene was one of 14 House Republicans to vote against a measure condemning the Myanmar coup d'état, for reasons that were reported as unclear.
+In March 2021, Greene was one of 14 House Republicans to vote against a measure condemning the Myanmar coup d'état.

-On April 15, 2021, Marjorie Taylor Greene and Lauren Boebert cast two lone votes against a bill to reauthorize the National Marrow Donor Program, falsely claiming it would fund aborted fetal tissue.
+On April 15, 2021, Marjorie Taylor Greene and Lauren Boebert cast two lone votes against a bill to reauthorize the National Marrow Donor Program, with Greene falsely claiming that the bill would fund aborted fetal tissue.

-In April 2021, Greene supported a bill that would bar schools from allowing transgender students to use facilities corresponding to their gender identity.
+In April 2021, Greene supported a bill by Representative Mary Miller that would bar schools from allowing transgender students to use facilities such as bathrooms and locker rooms that correspond to their gender identity.

-On April 16, 2021, it was reported that Marjorie Taylor Greene and other House Republicans, such as Gaetz, Louie Gohmert, and Paul Gosar, were interested in launching an America First Caucus, which would promote Anglo-Saxon political traditions.
-However, Greene later disavowed the caucus.
+On April 16, 2021, it was reported that Marjorie Taylor Greene and other House Republicans were interested in launching an America First Caucus, based on principles of Anglo-Saxon political traditions and European architecture.
+Although her office initially indicated a launch was imminent, she later disavowed the caucus.

 In May 2021, Marjorie Taylor Greene aggressively confronted Alexandria Ocasio-Cortez outside the House chamber, questioning her support for antifa and Black Lives Matter.
-Ocasio-Cortez did not respond and called on House leadership to ensure that Congress remains a safe place.
+Ocasio-Cortez did not respond and called on House leadership to ensure that Congress remains "a safe, civil place for all Members and staff".

 On May 18, 2021, Marjorie Taylor Greene was fined $500 for not wearing a mask on the House floor.

-In June 2021, Greene introduced a bill to abolish the Bureau of Alcohol, Tobacco, Firearms, and Explosives and provide grants to families of Border Patrol agents killed in Operation Fast and Furious.
+In June 2021, Greene introduced a bill to abolish the Bureau of Alcohol, Tobacco, Firearms, and Explosives.
+The bill also sought to provide monetary grants to the families of Border Patrol agents killed as a result of Operation Fast and Furious.

 In June 2021, Greene was one of 49 House Republicans to vote to repeal the Authorization for Use of Military Force Against Iraq Resolution of 2002.